njbennett/honeytail-release/README.md

 # Honeytail BOSH Release

-Welcome to the highly experimental Honeytail BOSH release
+Welcome to the highly experimental Honeytail BOSH release.

+Let me know if you're using it!
+I can be found at nbennett@pivotal.io

 # WARNINGS
-This release runs Honeytail as the root user.
-It is probably unsafe, especially for production systems.
+This release uses the unsafe `unrestricted_volumes` feature of BPM to give the honeytail job access to all logs on the job it is deployed with.

 It currently depends on knowing exactly which log files you want it to run.
 Log files are not usually part of a release's public interface,